ArnavT005/Traffic_Density_Estimation/Subtask2/README.md

      analysed for traffic density estimation.
 This argument is mandatory.
      For assignment purpose, preferable choice is:
 	- <VID_PATH>: trafficvideo.mp4
-  - <FPS>:
+  - <FPS_VID>:
 	 This is the frames per second at which the video must be processed for density estimation.
 This argument is optional.
 Default value is 3 FPS.
 	 (We have used 3 FPS for density estimation purpose)

-Note: any argument other than the one described above is ignored by the
+Note: any argument other than the ones described above are ignored by the
       program
 --------------------------------------------------------------------------------